0xdps/sheet-alchemy/tutorials/01_getting_started.md

 ## Understanding the Google Sheet Structure

-When you run your G-ODM code, it will automatically:
+When you run your SheetAlchemy code, it will automatically:

 1. **Create headers**: The first row will contain field names
 2. **Add data rows**: Each model instance becomes a row